1. HOME

 GOING THERE

 From Cubao, we rode a bus going to Tungko.
 Travel time is around 1 hour and 30 minutes.
 We almost miss the drop-off point (BDO Tungko).
 Luckily, my friend is awake.
 The conductor didn’t realize that there were still passengers on board.
-We walk to the market near Jollibee.
+We walked to the market near Jollibee.
 We rode a jeepney going to Licao-Licao.
 From Licao-Licao, there are tricycles going to Sitio Balagbag.
 We were too early for their trip.
 We decided to walk while it was still dark and think of it as our warm-up.
-It took us 30 minutes before we reach Sitio Balagbag.
+It took us 30 minutes before we reached Sitio Balagbag.

 THE ASCENT